-- Motivation Letter (1 page). - Full Curriculum Vitae (CV) (including a list of academic outputs to date). - Full transcripts of academic record. - Copy of degree certificates. - Copy of South African identity document or Passport (international candidates). - Signed letters of recommendation from three academic references.
+- Motivation letter (one page). - Full curriculum vitae (CV) (including a list of academic outputs to date). - Full transcripts of academic record. - Copy of degree certificates. - Copy of South African identity document or passport (international candidates). - Signed letters of recommendation from three academic references.

-Short-listed candidates will be interviewed by telephone/MS Teams.
-Applicants who do not hear any response to their application by 30th September 2021 can assume that they have not been successful.
+Shortlisted candidates will be interviewed by telephone/MS Teams.
+Applicants who have not received a response to their application by 30 October 2022 can accept that they were not successful.
 The UFS reserves the right to readvertise for this post if a suitable candidate is not found.